• My Story

 I have always felt happy around a size 14-16 and although my perfect BMI might be a size 10, my goal is to get down to 14 stone and a size 16 -14.
 Any further than this is a bonus.
 With every stone I lose I plan to treat myself to a new item of clothing.

-Looking Forward To The Gastric Bypass Losers Bench
+Looking Forward to the Gastric Bypass Losers Bench

 I’m looking forward to having more space in the bed as i get smaller, to not having to carry so much weight around when I’m really unwell and unable to walk far.